 PTSD and addiction often occur together, and either disorder can lead to the other.
 Treatment for PTSD and addiction often includes therapy, medication, and support groups.

-There are a number of treatment options available for people who suffer from PTSD and addiction.
+There are a number of trauma and PTSD treatment options available for people who suffer from PTSD and addiction.
 These include:

 - Cognitive Behavioral Therapy (CBT): CBT is a type of therapy that helps people to identify and change negative thinking patterns and behaviors.